What are solutions and projects in Visual Studio?

-This article describes the concept of a project and a solution in Visual Studio.
-It also briefly covers how to create a new project and the Solution Explorer tool window.
+In this article, you'll learn what a project and a solution is in Visual Studio.
+It also briefly covers the Solution Explorer tool window and how to create a new project.

 This topic applies to Visual Studio on Windows.
 For Visual Studio for Mac, see Projects and solutions in Visual Studio for Mac.

-When you create an app, website, plug-in, etc. in Visual Studio, you start with a project.
-In a logical sense, a project contains all the source code files, icons, images, data files, etc. that are compiled into an executable, library, or website.
+When you create an app or website in Visual Studio, you start with a project.
+In a logical sense, a project contains all files that are compiled into an executable, library, or website.
+Those files can include source code, icons, images, data files, and so on.
 A project also contains compiler settings and other configuration files that might be needed by various services or components that your program communicates with.

 Visual Studio uses two file types (.sln and .suo) to store settings for solutions: